 3. Need a break from the music?
 Enchant your kids at the festival’s designated Kid Zone, which will be packed with action for the pint-sized set.
 You’ll find a heated tent, face painting station, hula hooping, acro yoga, and arts and crafts stations.

 4. Unlike some music festivals this one has a flex in-and-out policy so if you need to skidaddle for a little bit or need a breather, feel free to go and come as you please.

 5. The bathroom situation isn’t ideal for those potty-training because the facility only has port-a-pottys and you might have to wait during peak hours.
 We suggest bringing your own hand sanitizer.
 The good news is that you’ll find 50+ handicap accessible stations so you likely won’t have to squeeze your clan into the normal sized ones.

 6. Strollers are welcome but the folks welcoming concertgoers will check your backpack for security.
 Feel free to bring in snacks and water/juice, but full picnic-style meals are not recommended.

 7. Let’s talk music!
-The three-day fest will showcase a variety of bluegrass and acoustic roots performances from around 2:30 p.m. to 10 p.m.
+The three-day fest will showcase a variety of bluegrass and acoustic roots performances from around 2-10 p.m.
 Head there when the sets begin to catch music before bedtime.
-This year highlights include Greensky Bluegrass, Elephant Revival and Railroad Earth.
+New this year, the music festival is increasing its “experiential element” with pop-up jam band sessions throughout the venue.
 For a full line-up click here but really, you can’t go wrong with any set time.